Rouselos/responsive-content/README.md

 Use these as appropriate to alter the HTML fragment that you return.
 How you do this is entirely up to you.

-If the `_rescon` query parameter is present in a request, render a fragment that omits all surrounding HTML - and especially the &lt;script&gt; tag that contains or loads the `$('#myContainer').responsiveContent()` function call.
+If the *_rescon* query parameter is present in a request, render a fragment that omits all surrounding HTML, especially the &lt;script&gt; tag that contains or externally loads the `$('#myContainer').responsiveContent()` function call.
 This is important in order to prevent perpetual request loops.

-Make sure that the above __rescon*_ query parameters do not leak through and reappear in anchor href attributes in the returned HTML fragment.
+Ensure also that the above __rescon*_ query parameters do not leak through and reappear in anchor href attributes in the returned HTML fragment.

 ### "Mobile First" Content Flow